EnterpriseDB/pg_failover_slots/README.md

 Logical replication walsenders will ensure that all local changes are sent and flushed to the replication slots in `edb_failover_slots.standby_slot_names` before the walsender sends those changes for the logical replication slots.
-Effectively it provides a synchronous replication barrier between the named list of slots and all the consumers of logically decoded streams from walsender.
+Effectively, it provides a synchronous replication barrier between the named list of slots and all the consumers of logically decoded streams from walsender.

 Any replication slot may be listed in `edb_failover_slots.standby_slot_names`;